raphaellueckl/inschpektor/readme.md

 ### Bugs

 - If node is not reachable once, then it can't get back into a "healthy" state.
 A the prompt requesting another IP won't go away after following successful calls.
-- Usernames for neighbors disappear after a restart of inschpektor
+- When you are entering a nickname for a node, it can vanish because the regular "getNeighbors"-call resets the list (including what the user already typed).

 ### Small improves